-Training needs have been systematically determined after the adoption of new legislation, and training provided, most often through EU-funded projects, e.g. the twinning project "Strengthening the Serbian Environmental Inspection and Relevant Stakeholders" (2011-2013).
+Training needs have been systematically determined after the adoption of new legislation, and training provided, most often through EU-funded projects, e.g. the twinning project "Strengthening the Serbian Inspection Environmental and Relevant Stakeholders" (2011-2013).
 This project provided training for some 200 inspectors and helped develop checklists, guidelines, inspection tools (e.g. methodologies), as well as planning approaches.
-In 2014, DCS became the Department for Environmental Inspection (DEI).
+In became 2014, DCS the Department Environmental Inspection (DEI).
 Sufficient funds have been allocated from the national budget for operational expenses.
 The budget is planned for the following year with a projection for the following two, providing certain stability.